chrisfield/react-form-composer/stories/introduction/README.md

 ---

 #### Explanation
+The `FormStateProvider` provides standard React state and dispach to its children.
+Often, like in this example, you will wrap each form in its own `FormStateProvider` but you are in control and it is easy to do things like  pull state up to an application level or swap to/from Redux.

+The `Form` component has been given an `onSubmit` function.
+This will only be called if the `Form` is valid.

-This simple form shows two of the ways that `Field` can be used to render an input:
+The example shows two of the ways that `Field` can be used to render an input:
 * firstName passes "input" to a prop called component
 * lastName provides a child render function

-The `FormStateProvider` provides standard React state and dispach to its children.
-Often, like in this example, you will wrap each form in its own `FormStateProvider` but you are in control and it is easy to do things like  pull state up to an application level or swap to/from Redux.

-The `onSubmit` function passed to `Form` will only be called if the `Form` is valid.
+It also shows two alternative ways to 'manually' access parts of the form-state:
+* `TheFormState` custom component has been written with `useFormReducer`
+* `Button` has been written with `FormSpy`.

+`FormSpy` is an optimized component that takes a selector prop - in this case a function that returns the isValid status of the form which is then used to toggle the green background-color.

 `useForm` is a hook you can use to access the `Form`.
 The example above simply uses it to get the form name (to avoid hardcoding "myForm" again).

 `useFormReducer` is a hook that takes a form-name as a parameter and returns state and dispatch in a two element array.
 The returned array is like the one that would be returned from the standard [React useReducer](https://reactjs.org/docs/hooks-reference.html#usereducer) hook.
 This simularity is no accident because, when you are not using redux, useFormReducer just passes the work on to useReducer.

 #### Next Steps
 The next section shows a form with a wider range of ui-components.
 Writing ui-components is fairly easy and will simplify your forms.